-The odds of winning scholarships
+What are my odds of winning scholarships?

 One game with low odds is gambling.
 One time, we had a talk to our students and asked, “What will happen if you go to the casino and play the slot machines long enough?”
 Almost in unison, they all yelled, “Win!”
 But if you look at a casino, the odds are against the gambler and for the casino.
-Yes, the casino loses money on the odd player, but over time, and after millions of gamblers walk through the door, the casino always wins.
+Yes, the casino loses money on the odd player, but over time and after millions of gamblers walk through the door, the casino always wins.

 On the other hand, scholarships are a game with good odds.
 The more applications you submit, the higher your chances of winning.
 However, you have to persevere through the entirety of the Scholarship Payoff Period to see results.

 Understand that you're playing a game with great odds and that if you keep applying, you're guaranteed success.
 This will help you stay process-focused and win scholarships.